arashnm80/arashnm80.github.io/handbook.md

 ### Here am I. Send me!
 ### 2-word resume
 ### Detroit: Become Human
+### It's a simple story
+Either I do x and y happens or I do A and B happens.

 ### Don't be sorry, be better
 ### Directed Web Graph